tonethar/IGME-330-Spring-2023/notes/wc-1.md

 ## V. Create an instance of `<hello-2>` dynamically using code

-- Here's how to use JS to create new custom elements and add them to the DOM - go ahead and add the following code to the bottom of the `<script>` tag
+- Here's how to use JS to create new custom elements, modify their properties, and add them to the DOM - go ahead and add the following code to the bottom of the `<script>` tag

 ![screenshot](_images/_wc/wc-1B.png)